 Please get to the event early enough to get scrutineered- just because Scrutineering closes at 9.30am, doesn’t mean you can turn up at 9.25.

-It is recommended that these are carried for Tyro & RTV events, but mandatory for CCV’s, Timed Trials etc. From 1st January 2019 they need to be less than 2 years old or stickered / certified as serviced by a qualified engineer at least every 2 years.
-A full list of suitable extinguishants are available on page 195 of the 2018 MSA Blue Book, but the main ones are 2.4kg AFFFF & 2kg Dry Powder.
+It is recommended that these are carried for Tyro & RTV events, but mandatory for CCV’s, Timed Trials etc. This needs to be less than 2 years old or stickered / certified as serviced by a qualified engineer at least every 2 years.
+A full list of suitable extinguishants are available in the MUK Blue Book, but the main ones are 2.4kg AFFFF & 2kg Dry Powder.

 Also, if the Scrutineer can’t see it, they can’t check it, and if they can’t check it, they can’t pass it.
 Please make sure your vehicle is presented to Scrutineering in a clean & tidy manner.